ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 generally more robust than othcrs.
 Births and deaths aro more frequent by
 night than by day.
 Tho number of tuon
-capa-ble of bearing arras is calculated
+capa-ble of bearing arras is calculate
-at one-fourth of tho population. . .
-PAYING ORE&#x27;S DEBTS.-Whatever bc th
 </td></tr></table>

 ---